 Year 6

 Welcome to our year 6 webpage.
 Here you will find lots of useful information and be able to see what we will be studying in year 6.
-From Mr Davies
+Please see the knowledge organisers below for a more detailed look at what your child will be learning through the summer term.

 Maths Calculation Policy